jsphpl/autocreate-woocommerce-coupon-for-affiliatewp/README.txt

 == Screenshots ==

-1. The settings page of affiliatewp-create-woocommerce-coupon
+1. The settings page of autocreate-woocommerce-coupon-for-affiliatewp

 == Changelog ==